 For various reasons, flights whose great circle paths pass near the north pole often fly more southerly routes.
 Often this is due to winds, though it can also be due to polar temperatures being too cold to be sure that fuel will stay liquid.
 In the case of the Boeing 767 (and 757), avoiding the pole is necessary because the aircraft is not certified to fly north of 87°N, nor south of 87°S.

-Emirates' DXB-SFO route began with a Boeing 777-200LR, which has no certification restrictions preventing it from flyover over either pole.
-It was upgauged to a 777-300ER, and at the start of this month was upgaughed again to an Airbus A380.
+Emirates' DXB-SFO route began with a Boeing 777-200LR, which has no certification restrictions preventing it from flying over over either pole.
+It was upgauged to a 777-300ER, and at the start of this month was upgauged again to an Airbus A380.

 Information on this site may not be accurate or current and is not valid for flight planning or navigation.
 No warranty of fitness for any purpose is made or implied.
 Flight planning and navigation should only be done using official charts.